mono/website/docs/gui/gtksharp/gapi.md

 Putting it all together
 -----------------------

 The GtkSpell# package is a good simple working example of all the tools in action.
-You can check it out from the SVN in the 'gtkspell-sharp' module.
+You can check it out from git in the 'gtkspell-sharp' module.
 You can also view it online here [GtkSpell#](https://github.com/mono/gtkspell-sharp).

 Makefiles should be laid out to make this easy to replicate if you plan to distribute.